Maxxsure provides a non-biased analysis of the critical cyber risk areas laid out by NIST 800-53

 With over 20 industry standard frameworks in the M-Score™ engine, companies can apply multiple frameworks to their M-Score™

 Below are the most requested frameworks:

-National Institute for Standards and Technology(NIST)
+National Institute of Standards and Technology(NIST)

 The Federal Information Security Management Act of 2002 (FISMA) was one of the first to require federal agencies to develop, document, and implement an agency-wide information security program.
-The framework of the program is further defined by the National Institute for Standards and Technology(NIST) standards and guidelines, Federal Information Processing Standards (FIPS) publications, and NISP Special Publications 800-series.
+The framework of the program is further defined by the National Institute of Standards and Technology(NIST) standards and guidelines, Federal Information Processing Standards (FIPS) publications, and NISP Special Publications 800-series.

 The framework is comprised of many individual parts – all which can be facilitated, implemented, or achieved by leveraging service offerings of Maxxsure.

 - Categorize data and information systems according to risk level

 - Inventory all systems and assets within an enclave

 - Perform risk assessments/penetration testing